Salted Nut Roll: History

 The Salted Nut Roll was introduced by Pearson's during the Great Depression in 1933, a year after the PayDay bar was introduced, and entered into a market that included various types of nut roll candies.
-After the introduction the name was changed to the Choo Choo Bar to be distinguishable among competitors, but was eventually changed back.
+After the product's introduction the name was changed to the Choo Choo Bar to be distinguishable among competitors, but was eventually changed back.